-(Next Recruitment scheduled for September 2022)
+(Next Recruitment scheduled for end of November 2022)

 Our counsellors provide valuable front-line engagement role and support to our clients in a highly supported environment with regular training and supervision.
 These roles provide the ability to listen to our clients and make a life changing impact whilst growing professionally and personally.
 Find out more about our roles for placement students.

 Youthline offers opportunities for career development.
 Please see a Counsellor Journey written by one our counsellors.

 To apply for a clinical placement with Youthline you must be going onto Level 4 counselling training with the intention to gain a formal qualification in counselling or be in your second year training towards a diploma or higher in the subject.
 You will need to submit a Counsellor application Form together with your CV and a covering letter addressed to the Co-ordinator who will contact you for an initial meeting to assess your need and to introduce you to Youthline’s philosophy.
 Please call the Co-ordinator to discuss further or email firstname.lastname@example.org

 Support Volunteers provide a highly visible role within our organisation.
 You will be acting to greet visitors in a timely and friendly manner, welcome clients and maintain client privacy and confidentiality in supporting all the work we do.
 These volunteers provide a leading way to engage with our organisation and work directly and provide a life-changing engagement with those we work with.
 Support Role JDPS

 To apply for all non clinical voluntary positions, please complete a Volunteer-Application-Form.
 If you require further information about volunteering at Youthline please contact us on 01344 311200 or e- mail email@example.com